lsst-ts/Modbus_Processing_Unit/README.md

 * output timeout - how many writes timeouted
 * input timeout - how many reads timeouted

+## Unit error lines - error handling

+Current error state and code can be found in the unit telemetry - see above.

+The following strategy is used for error handling:

+* Errors inside operational part, which handles port communication etc., are connected.
+That means if error occurred in some preceding step, the operation will not be carried (as its input error wire is active)
+* Loops where error can signal problems must stop when error occurs
+* Error is being cleared on MPU Multiplex commands 0 and 1, e.g. either explicitly (on command 0) on implicitly (on command 1, before executing new commands; this makes sense, as when you command MPU, you would like to see responses regardless of previous problems).
+* Error lines aren't connected in MPUMultiplex handling.
+This is to prevent error triggered inside MPU unit (when serial communication is handled) to stop new commanding.

+That allows new commands to be accepted regardless of any errors, which is intended behavior (otherwise commands to reset errors or query telemetry to see the errors would not be accepted).

 ### Example

 When following is passed to input FIFO, the processing unit will: